-INDEPENDENT AUDITORS' REPORT ON COMPLIANCE AND ON INTERNAL CONTROL OVER FINANCIAL REPORTING BASED ON AN AUDIT OF BASIC FINANCIAL STATEMENTS PERFORMED IN ACCORDANCE WITH GOVERNMENT AUDITING STANDARDS
+REPORT ON INTERNAL CONTROL OVER FINANCIAL REPORTING AND ON COMPLIANCE AND OTHER MATTERS BASED ON AN AUDIT OF FINANCIAL STATEMENTS PERFORMED IN ACCORDANCE WITH GOVERNMENT AUDITING STANDARDS

-The Board Members of the Albany Community Reinvestment Agency City of Albany, California
+The Board of Directors of the Community Reinvestment Agency of the City of Albany Albany, California

-We have audited the basic financial statements of the Albany Community Reinvestment Agency (the "Agency"), a component unit of the City of Albany, California, as of and for the fiscal year ended June 30, 2007, and have issued our report thereon dated October 26, 2007.
-We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
-Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
+We have audited the basic financial statements of the Community Reinvestment Agency of the City of Albany (Agency), a component unit of the City of Albany (City), as of and for the year ended June 30, 2008, and have issued our report thereon dated December 3, 2008.
+We conducted our audit in accordance with generally accepted auditing standards in the United States and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.